NomakCooper/charts/README.md

 |check_mode|full   |Can run in check_mode and return changed status prediction without modifying target.|

 #### EXAMPLES : :bar_chart:

-* Below are two more practical examples of how to transform data into charts.

 ![line-chart][cpu-file]
 This portion of code converts the load average data collected by sar using my other module sar_facts.